IgorTodorovskiIBM/blog/_posts/2026-04-06-z-vector-search.md

 In a [previous blog post](https://igortodorovskiibm.github.io/blog/2023/08/22/llama.cpp/), we demonstrated that porting LLaMa.cpp to z/OS was not only possible but practical — you really can run a 7B parameter LLM on a mainframe.
 After that initial port landed, I started wondering what else we could build on top of it.

+The scenario I had in mind was simple.
+Picture a z/OS system programmer staring at a console flooded with messages — ABENDs, RACF violations, dataset allocation errors, CICS abends — and trying to figure out which ones matter, what they mean, and whether the system has seen anything like this before.
+Today, that involves flipping between IBM message manuals, internal runbooks, ticket histories, and tribal knowledge.
+What if you could just *ask*?
+"What does this message mean?
+Has it happened before?
+What did we do about it last time?"

+And critically, I wanted that experience to work **directly on z/OS** — not by shipping log data off to a cloud LLM, not by running a Python notebook on a Linux VM somewhere, but right there on the LPAR where the data already lives.
+For the air-gapped, data-sensitive workloads that run on mainframes, anything else is a non-starter.

-A chatbot is fun, but the more interesting opportunity is **Retrieval-Augmented Generation (RAG)** — using an LLM not as a know-it-all oracle, but as a reasoning layer over your own data.
+A chatbot is fun, but the right tool for that scenario is **Retrieval-Augmented Generation (RAG)** — using an LLM not as a know-it-all oracle, but as a reasoning layer over your own data.
 And the foundation of every RAG system is the same thing: **embeddings**.
-If we could get embedding models running on z/OS, we could build a proper semantic search engine, locally, on the mainframe — exactly the kind of thing that fits z/OS's air-gapped, data-sensitive workloads.
+If we could get embedding models running on z/OS, we could build a proper semantic search engine, locally, on the mainframe.

 The result is **z-vector-search** and **z-console** — a RAG-powered semantic search engine and an operator console enrichment tool, both running natively on z/OS.